How to Create Simple Toggle Buttons in React

 Now we have a circle inside the toggle, defined as the :before element.
 Give it the same width and height, and a border-radius of 50% to make it a circle.
 Depending on the size of your toggle, you may want to experiment with the left and bottom positions to perfectly position it.

-Make sure you don't forget to add a transition here too, as with the previous transition, we only animated the background color.
+Make sure you don't forget to add a transition here too, as with the previous transition, we only animate the background color.
 Here we animate the position of the circle too.
 And how can we do that?
 We need to use the :checked selector.

 strong {